PreciousChicken/blog/content/posts/minimal-graphql-apollo-server.md

 ## Schemas and resolvers

-Two important concepts within GraphQL are:
+Before we get on with the meat of the example it is worth briefly covering two of the most important concepts within GraphQL:

--  Schema (referred to as `typeDefs` below).
-This defines the objects the queries will be calling.
-This includes what types make up the object (e.g. integer, string, etc).
+-  Schemas (referred to as `typeDefs` below).
+This defines the objects the queries will be calling and includes what types make up the object (e.g. integer, string, etc).
 -  Resolvers.
-As GraphQL is essentially a layer that you can query sitting on top of a data store (for instance a SQL database), this is the interface where we access the datastore so returning the schema above.
-In the case of a SQL database this might be made up of SLQ statements (or a reference to a file that did contain those statements).
+As GraphQL is essentially a query layer sitting on top of a data store (for instance a SQL database), this is the interface where we access the datastore so returning the schema above.
+In the case of a SQL database this might be made up of SQL statements (or a reference to a file that did contain those statements).

 ## Schema.js